au-nlp/project-milestone-p2-group2/README.md

 main.ipynb Is the main Jupyter Notebook where the complete analysis, model training, and evaluation pipeline is executed and documented.
 This is the primary file for presenting our findings.

-### Note on P2 Milestone Creation

-We used GenAI tools to assist in the creation of helper functions for the `src` modules and to structure the `main.ipynb` file.